alphagov/government-service-design-manual/service-manual/user-centred-design/user-research/survey-design.md

 eg:

-Q. What is your gender?
+Q. How old are you?

-*  Male
+*  Seventeen or younger
-*  Female
+*  Eighteen or older
 *  Prefer not to answer

 **Multiple choice questions** (respondents can select more than one answer)